 I took a photo once every week to see how my hair has progressed so far and it’s really come a long way!
 When my hair is wet it curls much more but the hair underneath the head feels more thicker and heavier so it still doesn’t curl much but there’s a few kinks coming along so hopefully in a few month’s time, that will improve.

-One year on, here’s a before and after photo.
-Now I have to mention that the after photo was taken post-wash and styled so well as I can NEVER get my hair to look like that daily.
-It was a combo of using mousse to scrunch and then gentle prayer hands over the top of hair with leave-in conditioner to tame the strays.
+One year on… here’s a before and after photo for you.
+Now, I have to mention that the after photo was taken post-wash and styled so well as I can NEVER get my hair to look like that daily.
+It was a combo of using mousse to scrunch and then gentle prayer hands over the top mid-lengths with leave-in conditioner to tame the strays.